 As illustrations we can mention (see References below)

-- systemic example is the work by Schuchhardt (series of booklets)
+- systemic example is the work coordinated by Wolfgang Schuchhardt (various authors contributing to series of five booklets)

 - Norbert Glas' biographical studies not just of the individualities covered, but also others eg Henry Stanley.
 Some of these studies were published posthumously by Meyer.

 - The research done by Gunther Wachsmuth, Willy Sucher on the KR individualities on the basis of the birth & death charts of the incarnations